Where can I find the Build Guide for my kit?

 Products are usually equipped with brushed aluminium panels and should be treated with according respect.
 These panels can be cleaned with a soft, barely, damp cloth.

-The 0V power supply is connected to the front panel and must be grounded for safety.
+The 0V power supply is connected to the front panel and should be grounded for safety.
 The ground reference should be provided via a chassis terminal to a suitable mains-earth point.
 The user should note that introducing multiple grounding points may lead to ground-loops and it is the responsibility of the user to ensure that those problems are treated in a competent and legally correct manner.

 Products use good quality 3.5mm (1/8"), 4mm (banana) and 6.35mm (1/4") connectors.
 Users are advised to use plugs that meet the basic specification detailed in the attached drawings.
 Cheaper plugs can have shorter tips, shorter body lengths or even differently shaped tips and may not may proper contact with the socket points or not properly active the break contacts (which are used in some applications to provide normalised connections).